mvrl/bird-audio-detection/README.md

 1. `./driver.sh` : this uses GNU parallel to train multiple models.  it is currently configured to work on a machine with two GPUs

-## Train basic ML approaches on extracted [soundNet](https://projects.csail.mit.edu/soundnet/) features:
+## Use features extracted from [soundNet](https://projects.csail.mit.edu/soundnet/) to train
+traditional ML approaches:

 In this approach for Bird Audio Detection, we push the audio files through [soundNet](https://projects.csail.mit.edu/soundnet/) and extract the features at different layers.
 Then train different basic ML approaches using scikit-learn package.
-The code to train linear_SVM in `./src/scikit
+The code to train linear_SVM in `./src/scikit`